MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

 Azure Relay is a service that facilitates communication channels that are established entirely by making outgoing requests to the service.
 It achieves this functionality either by establishing a WebSocket connection or using HTTP long-polling, if necessary.

 > [!NOTE]
 > The Azure Relay and Power Automate cloud services are both cloud resources in Azure.
-You can find more information about Azure Relays here.
+You can find more information about Azure Relays in [What is Azure Relay](https://docs.microsoft.com/azure/azure-relay/relay-what-is-it).

 The outgoing web requests from the **UIFlowService** on the desktop machine to the Azure Relay in the cloud use HTTPS to make requests to FQDN **\*.servicebus.windows.net** over ports 443, 5671-5672, and 9350-9354.

-Destination IP addresses for the Azure Relay can be found here for the Public Cloud under the name **ServiceBus**.
+Destination IP addresses for the Azure Relay can be found [here](https://www.microsoft.com/download/details.aspx?id=56519) for the Public Cloud under the name **ServiceBus**.
 Similar documents are available for the other Azure national clouds.
 No inbound ports are required to be open on the desktop machine.

 ##  Attended/Unattended desktop connectivity to the cloud service using the on-premises data gateway

 The **UIFlowService** is a Windows service that is installed with Power Automate Desktop on the desktop machine.
-The on-premises data gateway Windows service is a separately installed component that acts as a communications gateway between the **UIFlowService** and the Azure Relay.
+The [on-premises data gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-onprem) Windows service is a separately installed component that acts as a communications gateway between the **UIFlowService** and the Azure Relay.

 ![Desktop connectivity using the on-premises data gateway diagram](media/pad-architecture/pad-on-premises-data-gateway.png)